 This section contains the features that help you analyze your expenses and get some insights into your spending habits.
 It's a really eye-opening experience that motivates you to spend less and stick to the budget.

 Every time you make a purchase, it goes to a certain category automatically.
-The pie-chart shows all the expenses you've been making during the current month divided by categories.
+The pie chart shows all the expenses you've been making during the current month divided by categories.
 The calculations also include refunds and reimbursements per category, so if you spent $1000 on Shopping and then returned a few items and had $300 back, you'll see $700 in the Shopping category in the pie chart.

-Note: the "Other categories" category in the pie-chart includes the categories that you've spent less than 5% of your total expenses on.
+Note: the "Other categories" category in the pie chart includes the categories that you've spent less than 5% of your total expenses.

 This tab shows a trend - a visualization of your spending - and a list of categories with the total balance for each of them.

 The small number with an arrow indicates how much more/less you spent on this category compared to the previous month.